 White and brown speckled bowls of flour, sliced Vidalias, buttermilk, oil, salt, and spices on a tan counter next to a tan linen.

-• Onions – my favorite is sweet onions (Vidalia, Walla Walla, etc.) because they’re less strong than other types.
+My favorite onions in this recipe is sweet onions like Vidalia, Walla Walla, etc. because they’re less strong than other types.
 But you can also use red, white, or yellow onions.
+To marinate the onions, you’ll want some whole buttermilk.
+It takes out some of the bite and makes them more tender.

 If you don’t want to buy buttermilk, here’s a little hack.
 Add 2 cups (480 milliliters) of whole milk to a measuring cup and remove 2 Tablespoons (30 milliliters).
 Add 2 Tablespoons (30 milliliters) of white vinegar or apple cider vinegar, whisk, & let it sit until it’s curdled, about 10 minutes.
 Voilà!